Skip to content

 Interference

-• Ceiling fans and oscillating pedestal fans — the blades produce real radar returns.
+• Ceiling fans and oscillating pedestal fans.

 • Curtains and blinds that move in a draught.